-Rice, without question, is the staple food in Asia.
+Rice is, without question, the staple food of Asia

 In fact, half the world’s human population depends on this unassuming grain as a primary source of food.
 The average Asian also eats more than thirty times the amount of rice as the average European.

 Did you know that there are 40,000 known varieties of rice?
 So, which ones are the best for your health?